 Use a dark marker pen to mark this spot on the tube.
 This shows how much of the tube needs to be inserted before it reaches the stomach.

-Gently guide the tube into either nostril.
+Gently guide the tube into a nostril.
+Change nostrils each time you need to insert the tube.

 The tube is easier to advance when your child is swallowing.
 An infant can suck on a pacifier as you insert the tube.
 An older child can drink water or dry swallow.
 Don’t force the tube.
 If your child coughs, gags, or has trouble breathing, stop and wait.
 Allow your child to rest.
 Then, try again.